-Every person on earth have heard of, and seen a picture of the Pyramids.
-For thousands of years.
+Every person on earth have heard of, and seen a picture of the Pyramids and the Sphinx.
+They have been around for thousands of years.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.